-- Artificial Evolution - Text by M. Alan Kazlev
+- Artificial Evolution, Autoevolution - Text by M. Alan Kazlev

-Directed evolution, evolution guided by artificial selection, controlled environments, gengineering, bionano, or other such means, as opposed to evolution left to natural selection.
+Directed evolution, evolution guided by intelligent beings using artificial selection, controlled environments, gengineering, bionano, or other such means.
+Contrast with evolution left to natural selection.
+Sometimes called autoevolution when intelligent beings apply it to themselves.

 - Attractor - Text by M. Alan Kazlev